nschulzke/blog/content/22_12_06_effects_capabilities_and_log4shell.md

 In order to safely use open-source software, our languages need to fix this flaw.
 We need to be able to bring in libraries that we trust to a point, but no further.
 I should be able to add a logging library and be 100% confident that it isn't talking to external servers, much less downloading and executing remote code.
 I should be able to bring in a linear algebra library and know that it isn't accessing the filesystem.
 I should be able to look at each call to external code and, from the call site, *know* what it is allowed to do.

 There are two language features I am aware of that are perfectly suited to solving this problem: Capabilities and Effects.
 In the rest of this post I'm going to give a brief introduction to these two concepts, with links for those who wish to explore more.
-I'll be using some made-up syntax to shoehorn these concepts onto Java for the sake of example, but I'm not advocating for a particular implementation, just illustrating the concepts.
+I'll be using some made-up syntax to bolt these concepts onto Java for the sake of example, but I'm not advocating for a particular implementation, just illustrating the concepts.

 # Capabilities